dejacode/ABOUTspec/about_spec.rst

 defined in the `GNU Coreutils <http://www.gnu.org/software/coreutils/>`_ tools md5sum, sha1sum and sha256sum commands.
 When about_resource points to
-multiple paths, each checksum line correspond to the matching about_resource line.
+multiple paths, each checksum line corresponds to the matching about_resource line.
 Directories cannot have a checksum.

 For example::